 - Social + economic = fair

-Here I would like to show you the pillars of the sustainability triangle once again in detail and using the example of dam construction in China explain.
+Here I would like to explain the pillars of the sustainability triangle in more detail and using the example of dam construction in China explain.

-This pillar relates above all to the protection of our environment.
-A goal that is achieved through ecological action and the careful use of natural resources must be achieved.
-Each person leaves behind his own ecological footprint through driving, regular air travel on vacation or our own diet.
-The "Ecology" pillar is based on the fundamental idea that we humans should not consume more resources than can be generated in the same period of time.
+This pillar relates primarily to the protection of our environment.
+A goal that ecological action and the careful use of natural resources must be achieved.
+Every person leaves their own ecological footprint through driving, regular air travel on vacation or our own diet.
+The "ecology" pillar is based on the fundamental idea that we humans should not consume more resources than can be generated in the same period of time.

-Tip: If you could use some more inspiration for your personal eco-friendly daily life, check out the post now Environmental protection tips for everyday life.
+Tip: If you could use some more inspiration for your personal eco-friendly everyday life, take a look at the article now Environmental protection tips for everyday life.

-The economic pillar of the triangle, of course, refers to businesses.
+The economic pillar of the triangle naturally refers to the companies.
 The focus of a sustainably operating company should not be on maximum profit, but on long-term existence.
 The latter is only given if the company does not act at the expense of the people in the region and not at the expense of the environment.
 Every single person - but also every single company - should not consume more resources in the sense of the sustainability triangle than nature can generate in the same period of time.

 Example dam constructionThe construction industry gets new orders and regional companies get cheaper electricity.

-The pillar of "social" refers to the responsibility of our own actions towards other people.
+The "social" pillar refers to the responsibility of our own actions towards other people.
 The basic aspects of sustainable action in this respect are above all justice, equal opportunities and solidarity.
-The main focus is on the right to education, job creation, fair pay and meaningful provision for those who have already left working life.
-The goal of the "social" must be that all people currently living on earth can enjoy the same opportunities in life or the same quality of life.
+The right to education, the creation of jobs, fair pay and meaningful care for those who have already retired from working life are at the forefront of this.
+The aim of the "social" must be to ensure that all people currently living on this planet can enjoy the same opportunities and quality of life.

-Example dam constructionResidents have to relocate and give up their livelihood, while other people are happy about lower electricity prices.
+Example dam constructionResidents have to relocate and give up their livelihoods, while other people are happy about cheaper electricity prices.

-Conclusion: Now the sustainability of the dam project can be weighed using the sustainability triangle.
-Since there are both negative and positive impacts, a compromise must be found in this case.
+Conclusion: The sustainability of the dam project can now be weighed up with the help of the sustainability triangle.
+As there are both negative and positive effects, a compromise must be found in this case.

 Another example of application

-The triangle of sustainability can therefore be used very well to critically question a specific project with regard to the three pillars mentioned.
-The size of the project does not matter - it can serve, for example, the construction of a swimming pool in your own backyard - or, as marked in green, the construction of a dam on the Yangtze River in China.
-Here I would now like to give you another very positive application example:
+The triangle of sustainability can therefore be used very well to critically scrutinize a specific project with regard to the three pillars mentioned.
+The size of the project is irrelevant - it could be the construction of a swimming pool in your own garden, for example, or, as marked in green, the construction of a dam on the Yangtze River in China.
+I would now like to give you another, very positive application example:

-- A kindergarten with an energy-efficient building made of environmentally friendly construction material is to be built and opened.
+- A kindergarten with an energy-efficient building made from environmentally friendly building materials is to be built and opened.
 (Environment)

-- The cost compared to the construction of an ordinary kindergarten building identical.
-(Economics)
+- The costs are identical to the construction of an ordinary kindergarten building.
+(Economy)

-- Up to 80 children can learn, play and do handicrafts in this kindergarten - it also creates 25 jobs for educators.
+- Up to 80 children can learn, play and do handicrafts in this kindergarten, which also creates 25 jobs for educators.
 (Social)

 Tip: You can also use the basic ideas of the sustainability triangle to improve your Making everyday life more sustainable.
-In the linked post, you'll learn how to get started easily.
+You can find out how to get started in the linked article.

 The sustainability triangle for more environmentally and socially responsible action

-Even if political factors and the relationships between the three classes are only taken into account to a limited extent, the model of the sustainability triangle provides useful assistance in evaluating projects in terms of their sustainability.
+Even if political factors and the relationships between the three classes are only taken into account to a limited extent, the sustainability triangle model provides a useful tool for evaluating projects in terms of their future viability.
 We should take it to heart so that sustainable coexistence is possible in our society.